andrewmorrisondev/record-collection/README.md

 ![Imgur](https://i.imgur.com/gDqX4Ww.png)

 ## Icebox User Stories
+[ ] - AA User I want to see an error message if

 [ ] - AA User I want a nav button that takes me to a 'for you' page that shows all records by other users that you follow.

 [ ] - AA User I want to navigate to my profile and see a list of all records that I have liked.